ian-branum/image-recognition-with-synthetic-training-data/README.md

 > Gimbal
 > ![Unity](./img/Unity_car_suburb2.png)

 Using this setup I was able to produce 23,760 256x256 RGB images of cars and trucks in three environments along with their corresponding masks.
 This I believed was sufficient data to make the try.
-In some of the images the target was ocluded, partially or fully, but this was a tiny percentage.
+In some of the images the target was occluded, partially or fully, but this was a tiny percentage.
 I hoped that this would not be an issue for training, but was not going to go through manually and remove them.
 > Training Data
 > ![Unity](./img/explorer.png)